Executive summary

 4) Hisense U8QG — Mini-LED value pick

-- High brightness and strong contrast for the money
+- High brightness and contrast for the money

 5) TCL QM8K — big-screen immersion on a budget